Apply from Bosnia and Herzegovina

 Humanity in Action Fellowship in the US: The John Lewis Fellowship in Atlanta, Georgia

-The application form can be found here.
-The deadline to submit your application is February 12, 2017.
+The application process for the 2017 programs is now closed.
+The deadline to submit your application was February 12, 2017.

 Bosnian-and-Herzegovinian university students and recent graduates are welcome to apply, especially those committed to the promotion of human and minority rights, tolerance and intercultural understanding.
 You are eligible to apply if:

 - You are a Bosnian and Herzegovinian university student (in your second semester of studies at least) or a recent graduate (no earlier than July 2015).